FAIRmat-NFDI/nyaml/docs/tutorials.md

 # Tutorials
-This tutorial will explain different keywords, terms, and rules from the perspective of YAML format of the NeXus schema.
-Therefore it provides a overall grasp on how to write a NeXus schema thosse syntactical components.
+This explanatory tutorial will explain different keywords, terms, and rules from the perspective of YAML format of the NeXus schema.
+Therefore it provides a overall grasp on how to write a NeXus schema those syntactical components.

 ## Design of NeXus Ontology and Terms in YAML